 It’s really important to know that essentially all car rental rates quoted from travel comparison sites (eg Expedia, Travelocity etc) or car rental companies directly typically don’t include this insurance in their quoted price.
 The result is a shock on your part when you get a good “deal” and then are forced to pay upwards of $10-30 USD per day at the rental desk if you book in this way.
 Do your calculations and read the terms and conditions and make sure you know how much you’ll pay all up.

-One solution is to use a broker like SkyScanner or Happy Tours USA who list most prices with “Third Party Liability Insurance” included in the price, as well as collision damage and theft insurance as well.
+One solution is to use a broker like SkyScanner, Enterprise Rent-a-car or Happy Tours USA who list prices with “Third Party Liability Insurance” included in the price, as well as collision damage and theft insurance as well.
 Skyscanner offers rates tyically with SLI and LDW (Liability Damage Waiver) for $0 excess so try that.
-In my experience, whilst it has more expensive rates than via Skyscanner, Expedia Australia offers all-inclusive rates with LDW, SLI, UMP, and other taxes from Dollar or Thrifty for renters from Australian and NZ renters.
+In my experience, whilst it has more expensive rates than via Skyscanner, Expedia Australia offers all-inclusive rates with LDW, SLI, UMP, and other taxes from certain provides such as Dollar or Thrifty for renters from Australian and NZ renters, but watch out as not all provides include the necessary insurances!

 In summary, read the T&Cs in minute detail before you book and ensure you have the correct insurance.
 That way, when you get to the rental desk, if they demand you buy some insurance, you can refuse and point out why.
 In my experience, the person at the desk always tries to up-sell you insurance, fuel, GPS etc, even if you already have it, because they’re working on commission.